lnxd/PT-P300BT/README.md

 The scripts convert text labels to appropriate images compatible with 12mm width craft tapes like [TZe-131](https://www.brother-usa.com/products/tze131) or [TZe-231](https://www.brother-usa.com/products/tze231), tuned for the max allowed character size with this printer, regardless the used font.
 The scripts also include the code to drive the printer via serial Bluetooth interface.

 Comparing with the PT-P300BT Gist, the Python *printlabel.py* program has been introduced, replacing *printlabel.cmd* and *printlabel.sh*.
 It supports any TrueType font, automatically selects the maximum font size to fit the printable area of the tape, avoids creating temporary image files, and does not rely on ImageMagick.
 Text strings including characters which do not [overshoot](https://en.wikipedia.org/wiki/Overshoot_(typography)) below the [baseline](https://en.wikipedia.org/wiki/Baseline_(typography)) (e.g., uppercase letters) are automatically printed with a bigger font.
-In addition, the program calculates the size of the printed tape and the print duration.
+In addition, the program calculates the size of the printed tape and the print duration and processes images.

 Standard usage: `python3 printlabel.py COM_PORT FONT_NAME TEXT_TO_PRINT`